microsoft/teams-ai/getting-started/CONCEPTS/USER-AUTH.md

 The `autoSignIn` property takes a callback that triggers the sign in flow if it returns true.
 It depends on the turn context from which the incomming activity details can be extracted.
 In the above example, the library will not attempt to sign the user in if the incomming activity `commandId` is *"signOutCommand"*.

 This is useful if the user should be signed in by default before attempting to interacting with the bot in general.

+### Manual Sign In

 If the user should only be authenticated in certain scenarios then you can disable auto sign in by having the callback alway return false and trigger authentication manually.

 Here's an example of manually triggering sign in flow in an activity or action handler: